jlargett/jlargett/README.md

 - Hello, I’m Julia Largett! :)
 - 🪐 I’m currently studying Astrophysics and Philosophy at the University of Rochester.
-- 📫 You can reach me @jlargett@u.rochester.edu.
+- 📫 You can reach me at jlargett@u.rochester.edu.
 - Pronouns: she/her
 - Fun fact: My favorite novel is either "Cat's Cradle" by Vonnegut or "One Hundred Years of Solitude" by Gabriel García Márquez.